Sheldon senior quarterback Kelsen Sperry has passed for 18 touchdowns with one interception this year.(Photo by Noreen Anderson)

 Martell said that the 6-foot-3, 195-pound Sperry, the JV quarterback last year, has made “incredible progress” this season.
 He has flourished under the guidance of ex-Irish head coach Marty Johnson and former Sheldon star quarterback Jordan Johnson.

-Sperry has completed 74 of 105 passes for 1,128 yards and 18 touchdowns with one interception, doing his damage primarily in the first half of games.
+Sperry has completed 74 of 105 passes for 1,128 yards and 18 touchdowns with no interceptions, doing his damage primarily in the first half of games.

 “He just doesn't force anything,” Martell said.
 “He makes the right decision and has gotten the ball where it needs to be.
 We have enough playmakers where he doesn't feel like he has to do too much.
 He's a smart kid, and he's taken that coaching and it's translated.”